ak55m/PHP-Ecommerce-Website/ecom2/README.md

 Please copy and paste to your web browser anything in quote from step 1
 1. Go to your respective browser and type "localhost/phpmyadmin/".
 2. In phpmyadmin click on NEW.
 Click on the SQL TAB under new and type "CREATE DATABSE 'ecom_db'".
 3. In ecom_db click on NEW.
-Click on the SQL TAB under ecom_db and copy and past the following:
+Click on the SQL TAB under ecom_db and copy and paste the following:
       CREATE TABLE categories(
           cat_id INT AUTO_INCREMENT NOT NULL,
           cat_name text NOT NULL,